Tuesday, March 4, 2025

 and thank you for joining me today!

-Happy Birthday Alasdair
+Happy Birthday Ruth

 Materials required for this card are:

-2. stamp the sentiment
+2. stamp the sentiment, and die cut

 Hope you liked today's card.
 If you would like more information on how to make it, please don't hesitate to contact me, I'd love to hear from you.